imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 For Stage I we used the "Simplest valid program" approach.
 This set of programs will have one program per OPCODE and it will be a smallest and simplest program which successfully executes the instructions and stops.
-Additionally to this, we exclude several OPCODEs which treatment should be polished out in Stage II (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
+Additionally to this, we excluded several OPCODEs, which treatment should be polished out in Stage II (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
-We also neglect the breadth of arguments which can be supplied to the OPCODEs execution (e.g. `EXP`), which has substantial impact on the computational cost.
+We also neglected the entire dimension of arguments supplied to the OPCODEs execution (e.g. `SHA3`), which have substantial impact on the computational cost.

 The source code for preliminary program generation employed can be seen **TODO reference**.

 #### Preliminary instrumentation and measurement

 For Stage I we used the "measure all" approach for individual EVM/eWASM instructions.
-In this approach we measure the entire iteration of the interpreter main loop for every instruction in terms of wall clock (nanosecond precision, monotonic) duration.
+We measured the entire iteration of the interpreter main loop for every instruction in terms of wall clock (nanosecond precision, monotonic) duration.
-We take care to provide "fair" measurements for all OPCODEs and all EVM/eWASM implementations involved, whereby there are no factors that would be exogenous to the OPCODE execution, which could impact its measurement.
+We took care to provide "fair" measurements for all OPCODEs and all EVM/eWASM implementations involved, to minimize factors that would be exogenous to the OPCODE execution, and could impact its measurement.
-This however will require additional polishing out in Stage II, as well as a rigorous ruleset defining how these instrumentation and measurements shall be conducted.
+This in particular will require additional polishing out in Stage II.

 Additional to measuring the OPCODE execution time we measure the duration of the capture of time itself.
 This is motivated by the fact that (especially for the highly performant EVM/eWASM implementations) the execution of a single instruction of the interpreter takes an very small amount of time.